My story

 None of this really mattered, the main thing was that Andrew was happy with it: "I think it's an extraordinarily fine document of the stage show" he commented, with "an even deeper emotional centre [..] and that's all I could have ever hoped for".
 From my point of view it was a massive relief.
 I admit that I had a frisson of pride seeing my name on the rolling on-screen end credits, even though by the time my name eventually appeared I was being ushered out of an empty cinema.

-The demise of EMI and a new beginning (2003-2007)
+The decline of EMI and a new direction (2003-2007)

 Whilst I was at The Really Useful Group, two of my former PolyGram 'guardian angels', Alain Levy and Stuart Ells, had reconnected and were now at EMI Music as worldwide CEO and CFO.
 Stuart asked me to join him at EMI as his number two.
 Part of me would have liked to stay longer at RUG, but it was quite a quirky place and after an intensive period of creative activity things had quietened down.
 I departed on good terms with Andrew and my fellow RUG directors and joined EMI in late 2003 at the beautifully re-developed former Penguin Books building in Wrights Lane, Kensington.